timja/dotfiles-example/README.md

 If you configured the GitHub CLI to use SSH auth in the previous step you can use that for your signing key as well, just add it at [SSH and GPG keys](https://github.com/settings/keys).

+### Casks

+Make sure you open all the apps once from the casks section.
+Rectangle and maccy will need accessibility permissions to work.

 ### Advanced usage

 It's recommended that you fork the repository and add your own files, config and applications.